kevinslin/seed-xkcd/vault/xkcd.the-sake-of-argument.md

   license: Creative Commons 2.5
 ---
 !['It's not actually ... it's a DEVICE for EXPLORING a PLAUSIBLE REALITY that's not the one we're in, to gain a broader understanding about it.' 'oh, like a boat!' '...'
 'Just for the sake of argument, we should get a boat!
 You can invite the Devil, too, if you want.'](https://imgs.xkcd.com/comics/the_sake_of_argument.png)
+> "The Sake of Argument", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 {{Title text: 'It's not actually ... it's a DEVICE for EXPLORING a PLAUSIBLE REALITY that's not the one we're in, to gain a broader understanding about it.' 'oh, like a boat!' '...'
 'Just for the sake of argument, we should get a boat!
 You can invite the Devil, too, if you want.'}}